tdanielv/Auto_test_course/README.md

 # Auto_test_course
-There are just my homework
+There are just my homework in git